TechAurelian2/techaurelian.com/src/helloworldcounters/index.md

 Hello World apps are pretty famous, even if all they usually do is write "Hello, World!" on the screen.
 Starting with such a simple program has become a tradition when learning a new programming language or platform.

-Flutter is Google's UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
+[Flutter](https://flutter.dev/){target=_blank} is a UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 ## Open Source